iusztinpaul/energy-forecasting/README.md

 Your `bucket admin service account` should have assigned the following role: `Storage Object Admin`<br/>
 Your `bucket read-only service account` should have assigned the following role: `Storage Object Viewer`<br/>

-Again, when I am writing this course, GCP storage is free until 5GB.
+Reminder: When I write this course, GCP storage is free until 5GB.

-**If you want everything to work with the default settings, use the following names:**
+**If you want everything to work with the default settings, use the following naming conventions:**
 - create a `bucket` called `hourly-batch-predictions`
-- rename your `admin` JSON service key to `admin-buckets.json`
+- rename your downloaded `admin` JSON service key to `admin-buckets.json`
-- rename your `read-only` JSON service key to `read-buckets.json`
+- rename your downloaded `read-only` JSON service key to `read-buckets.json`

 Check out our [Medium article](placeholder Medium article) for more step-by-step instructions.